SYEDFAIZAN1987/Faizan-s-LLM--Building-an-LLM-from-scratch-and-fine-tuning-for-classification-and-instruction/README.md

-# 🚀 Fine-Tuning and Pretraining Large Language Models
+# 🚀 Faizan's LLM: Building a Large Language Model from scratch , then pretraining and fine-Tuning the Large Language Model for Classification and Instruction.

 ## 🌟 Overview

-This repository contains code and documentation for fine-tuning and pretraining Transformer-based Large Language Models (LLMs).
+This repository contains code and documentation for the Large Language Model I built from scratch.
+I then fine-tunied the LLM after pretraining the Transformer-based Large Language Models (LLMs).
 It covers essential topics such as:

 - 🏆 Fine-tuning for classification and instruction-following tasks
 - 📚 Pretraining a Transformer model from scratch